open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 configuration](#stream-configuration), and it MAY also accept as an input the [View name](#view-name).

-If no Instrument selection criteria is provided by the user, the SDK SHOULD treat it as an error.
-It is RECOMMENDED that the SDK fail fast.
+If no Instrument selection criteria are provided by the user, the SDK SHOULD treat it as an error.
+It is RECOMMENDED that the SDK fails fast.
 Refer to [Error handling in OpenTelemetry](../error-handling.md) for the general guidance.

 The SDK MUST provide the means to register Views with a `MeterProvider`.

 #### Instrument selection criteria

-Instrument selection criteria are the predicate that determine if a View will be applied to an Instrument or not.
+Instrument selection criteria are the predicates that determine if a View will be applied to an Instrument or not.

 Criteria SHOULD be treated as additive.
 This means an Instrument has to match